lkoolik/isrm_health_calculations/README.md

 *External Functions*
 * `visualize_concentrations`: draws a map of concentrations for a variable (`var`) and exports it as a PNG into an output directory (`output_dir`) of choice
+* `visualize_concentrations_in_background`: same function as visualize_concentrations, but enables parallel computing to draw the map in the background
 * `export_concentrations`: exports concentrations as a shapefile into an output directory (`output_dir`) of choice

 #### `control_file.py`